Tennessee Titans vs. Houston Texans NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Tennessee has combined with its opponents to score more than 44.5 points in six of 10 games this season.
+- Houston and its opponents have combined to score more than 44.5 points in four of nine games this season.

 - The combined points per game average of the two teams, 42, is 2.5 points fewer than Sunday's over/under.